 Like our clients—which include the full range of technology companies, from new startups to well-known social media and digital platforms—our lawyering needs to be fast paced, creative, and energetic.
 Our clients are trailblazers, and we strive to keep up and advise them well as they grow and change.

 I came to Wilson Sonsini’s Antitrust practice because it was one of the most innovative and dynamic competition practices among the top-tier groups, and we’re more diverse than most other firms.
 We’re also more informal in our work style at Wilson Sonsini, which was a refreshing change for me given that every other work environment I have been in was much more starched!

 What are some typical tasks that a junior lawyer would perform in this practice area?

-Here is what one first-year attorney has worked on with me in the course of a week:
+Here is what a third-year attorney has worked on with me in the course of a week:

 What kinds of experience can summer associates gain in this practice area at your firm?